ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 in neither the Chukchi nor Bering seas.
 Similarly, the coastal waters of California, and the east coast of Japan can be designated only as North Pacific Ocean.
-There have been efforts to formally delineate seas and oceans (e.g., the U. S. Navy’s “[Chart of Seas and Oceans](http://memory.loc.gov/cgi-bin/image-services/jp2.py?data=/home/www/data/gmd/gmd9/g9096/g9096a/ct003193.jp2&res=2 "Chart of the Limits of Seas and Oceans")” and the U. S. Defense Intelligence Agency’s “Geopolitical Data Elements and Related Features,” [409-page PDF](http://http://oai.dtic.mil/oai/oai?verb=getRecord&metadataPrefix=html&identifier=ADA028803 "Geopolitical Data Elements and Related Features")).
+There have been efforts to formally delineate seas and oceans (e.g., the U. S. Navy’s "[Chart of Seas and Oceans](http://memory.loc.gov/cgi-bin/image-services/jp2.py?data=/home/www/data/gmd/gmd9/g9096/g9096a/ct003193.jp2&res=2 "Chart of the Limits of Seas and Oceans")" and the U. S. Defense Intelligence Agency’s "Geopolitical Data Elements and Related Features," [409-page PDF](http://http://oai.dtic.mil/oai/oai?verb=getRecord&metadataPrefix=html&identifier=ADA028803 "Geopolitical Data Elements and Related Features")).
 These should be consulted for the name of seas, or if there is a question about whether a locality is appropriately included in a